BMC Introduction to Navigation & Hill safety

 - Map.
 The Peak District White Peak area 1:25,000.
 OL24.
 We strongly recommend using laminated maps

 - Compass.
-We recommend the Silva Type 4 / Expedition compass or Alpkit Williams.
+We recommend the Silva Type 4 / Expedition compass.
 Read our review of the Silva compass here.
 Cheaper compasses malfunction very regularly (on average 1 per course) so we advise you don’t waste your money on an Amazon cheapy and buy a good one from the start.

 An average level of general fitness is necessary with the ability to complete a 6 hour day walk in the hills.